ssimsangmin49-creator/azadrg/afc500/overview.md

 ## 500mm inner diameter made of refractory brick

-Chamber sizes that can be manufactured using the method proposed by AZADrg include 300mm, 500mm, 1000mm, 1500mm, 2000mm, and 2500mm based on inner diameter.<br>
+Chamber sizes that can be manufactured using the method proposed by AZADrg include 300mm, 500mm, 1000mm, 1500mm, 2000mm, and 2500mm based on inner diameter.

-Among these, we attempted to manufacture a 500mm size, which is a size that can be produced by hand.<br>
+Among these, we attempted to manufacture a 500mm size, which is a size that can be produced by hand.

 All unnecessary parts have been removed to make it as easy to see and understand as possible.
 ---